gothill/pyradix/README.rst

 =======
-pyradix - A lightweight Python client for Radix's JSON-RPC API.
+pyradix - A lightweight Python client for Radix DLT.
 =======